 Simplified Taylor Pump

 How Can You Tell It's A Simplified Pump?

 | The best way to tell the difference is to open up the machine and take a look at the mechanics inside.
 The simplified Taylor pump is characterized by two sets of tubes connected to metal cylinders inside the machine at the top of the cabinet below the machine.

 How Does It Work & How Do I Clean It?

-The instructions for operating & cleaning this pump can be found in your owner's manual.
-Keep in mind that each manual has a different order in which it presents necessary information to you but and information you need can always be found in the operator's manual.
+The instructions for operating & cleaning this ice cream machine pump can be found in your owner's manual.
+Keep in mind that each manual has a different order in which it presents necessary information to you, but information you need can always be found in the operator's manual.
 This manual is for the Taylor C706 which shows:

 - The parts & pieces in blown up view of the pump on page 9

 - Disassembly on pages 25-26

 - Pump key & the pump reset button on page 13

 - Air & product mix pump checklist for operator to review on page 29